investutil/investutil-principal/README.md

 ### Backend
 - Framework: Rust Axum
 - Hosting: Oracle ARM Cloud

 ### Database
 - Type: PostgreSQL with Supabase
 - Rust connection: sqlx

-### CICD
+### CI/CD
 GitHub Actions

-### Docker registry
+### Docker Registry
 GitHub Container Registry

 ### Documentation
 - mdBook

 ### Blog
-- hugo
+- Hugo

 ### Production Deployment
-The deployment process for the InvestUtil project involves using Cloudflare Pages for the frontend, Oracle ARM Cloud for the backend, and Cloudflare D1 for the database.
+The deployment process for the InvestUtil project involves using Cloudflare Pages for the frontend, Oracle ARM Cloud for the backend, and PostgreSQL with Supabase for the database.
 This section will be updated with detailed deployment instructions as the project progresses.

-#### Diagram
+#### Architecture Diagram
 Below is a diagram illustrating the architecture and tech stack of the InvestUtil project:

 ```mermaid